 High school life at YHIS is enriching and vibrant.
 Below is a sample schedule of a typical day in high school.
 Actual schedule will vary across grades.

 Advisory program is a daily part of the schedule.
-The program seek to ensure that every student is cared for and guided as well as to build relationships with a consistent set of peers and an advisor.
-The advisory group is made up of students across grade levels, so that students constantly have a group that they can build the connection with.
+The program seeks to ensure that every student is cared for and guided as well as to build relationships with a consistent set of peers and an advisor.
+The advisory group is made up of students across grade levels so that students have a consistenty group where they can build relationships.
 Every morning, students meet for 10 minutes with their advisor, and they consider questions for their personal growth.
 Students are also encouraged to set personal goals for themselves, and the advisor checks in on those goals to ensure that students are on track.

 From 2018-2019 school year, all Secondary Students are provided with a Lenovo device both on and off campus and are connected to Schoology, a Learning Management System in which students are assigned work and in which they use to submit their work electronically.
 We desire for our students to be prepared not only for High School but also for the world.
 As such, our learning environment is centered around authentic real-world tasks and requires a high degree of critical thinking and collaboration, together with high technological competence.